ScrappyHub/Core-platform/governance/CORE_CONSTITUTIONAL_STOP_LAYER.md

 - Grant unlogged admin overrides
 - Maintain shadow privileges for any actor (including Founder)

-There are NO exceptions.
+No exceptions exist.

 ---

-## ⚙️ NO UNLIMITED POWER PRINCIPLE
+## 3) NO UNLIMITED POWER PRINCIPLE

 No human, system, admin, founder, or service account may possess:

-❌ Unlogged override power
+- Unlogged override power
-❌ Silent access to restricted data
+- Silent access to restricted data
-❌ Governance bypass power
+- Governance bypass power
-❌ Consent bypass power
+- Consent bypass power
-❌ Audit disabling power
+- Audit disabling power

 ---

-## 🧾 GIT IS LAW
+## 4) GIT IS LAW (ENFORCEABLE AUTHORITY ONLY)

 All enforceable authority must live in:

-- GitHub governance files
+- Git-governed law files
-- Governed policy enforcement definitions
+- Governed system enforcement definitions (RLS/policies/services derived from law)
-- Audit-logged admin RPCs / operations
+- Audit-logged admin operations/RPCs

-If a rule is not in GitHub → it does not legally exist inside CORE.
+If a rule is not in Git law, it does not legally exist inside CORE.

 ---

 ## ✅ FINALITY

-✅ This Stop Layer is FINAL
+- This Stop Layer is final
-✅ No override mechanisms exist
+- No override mechanisms exist
-✅ No founder exception exists
+- No founder exception exists
-✅ No monetization exception exists
+- No monetization exception exists
-✅ No admin convenience exception exists
+- No admin convenience exception exists